dotnet/csharplang/proposals/records-wip.md

 produce a copy of the receiver expression with modifications to properties listed in the `anonymous_object_initializer`.

 A valid `with` expression has a receiver with a non-void type.
-The receiver type must contain an accessible parameterless instance method called `Clone` whose return type must be the type of the receiver express type, or a base type thereof.
+The receiver type must contain an accessible parameterless instance method called `Clone` whose return type must be the receiver type, or a base type thereof.

-On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments with a compiler-generated record property of the receiver on the left-hand side of the assignment, and an arbitrary expression on the right-hand side which is implicitly convertible to the type of the left-hand side.
+On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments with a compiler-generated record property (see Properties, above) of the receiver on the left-hand side of the assignment, and an arbitrary expression on the right-hand side which is implicitly convertible to the type of the left-hand side.

 The evaluation of a `with` expression is equivalent to calling the `Clone` method exactly once, and then setting the backing field of each record property in the argument list to its corresponding